 This is not a content library.
 It is a compounding intelligence network.

 Bain & Company published "AI Enterprise: Code Red" in February 2026.
-Their thesis: AI is no longer a feature.
-It is the operating system for how work gets done.
-They describe "agent factories," "agent contracts," and "the organizational unit of advantage" shifting from departments to integrated AI-human systems.
+Their thesis: AI is no longer a feature, it is the operating system for how work gets done.
+They describe "agent factories," "agent contracts," and the organizational unit of advantage shifting from departments to integrated AI-human systems.

 "The organizational unit of advantage will no longer reside in functions.
 It will sit in the tightly integrated system of redesigned workflows and a modernized hybrid workforce."

--- Bain & Company, AI Enterprise: Code Red, Feb 2026
+Bain & Company, AI Enterprise: Code Red, Feb 2026

-That "tightly integrated system" is what the OOS captures.
+That tightly integrated system is what the OOS captures.
 OTP is how you transfer it.

-Free open network builds the intelligence graph.
+The free open network builds the intelligence graph.
 Enterprise pays for private, self-enclosed intelligence exchange.

 Every publisher makes the graph more valuable for every other publisher.
 At scale, the dataset is unreplicable.
 You cannot build this graph without this publisher base.